fsprojects/Paket/docs/content/lock-file.md

 Performing updates
 ------------------

-If you make changes to [`paket.dependencies`](dependencies-file.html) or you want Paket to check for newer versions of the direct and indirect dependencies as specified in [`paket.dependencies`](dependencies-file.html), run:
+If you make changes to [`paket.dependencies`](dependencies-file.html) or you want Paket to check for newer versions of the direct and transitive dependencies as specified in [`paket.dependencies`](dependencies-file.html), run:

   - [`paket outdated`](paket-outdated.html) to check for new versions, and report what's available.
   - [`paket install`](paket-install.html) to analyze the modifications in the [`paket.dependencies`](dependencies-file.html) file and perform a selective update (only changed dependencies are updated).